 If you are covered then please call our practice at 609-927-1030 to make an appointment.

-Our office will schedule you for an evaluation with Dr. Gowda just as soon as possible to assess your case and determine whether Spravato (esketamine) is the next best treatment for your case of TRD and also what other treatment options should be considered for you in that regard.
+Our office will schedule you for an evaluation with Dr. Gowda as soon as possible to assess your case and determine whether Spravato (esketamine) is the next best treatment for your case of TRD.
+We will also discuss what other treatment options should be considered for you in that regard.

 Your first treatment session for administration of the intranasal treatment with Spravato will be scheduled promptly if Spravato (esketamine) is the right treatment for you.